 Q: What is different about the Oral-Eze product from the laboratory perspective?

-A: One of the assays (amphetamine) has a lower screening cutoff level than Intercept[®], but the confirmation level remains the same.
-Albumin is used as the specimen validity test instead of IgG.
-A specific type of enzyme immunoassay (EIA), cloned enzyme donor immunoassay (CEDIA[®],), is used as the initial testing technology.
+A: A specific type of enzyme immunoassay (EIA), cloned enzyme donor immunoassay (CEDIA[®]), is used as the initial testing technology and the specimen validity test measures albumin.

 Q: What is the difference between EIA and ELISA?